KidSysco/jquery-ui-month-picker/README.md

 </pre>

 <h2>Source Code Example</h2>
-<p>This plugin can only be called on the text or month input types as follows.</p>
+<p>This plugin can only be called on the text or the HTML 5 Month Input Types as follows.</p>
 <pre>
 $('#TextBox1').MonthPicker({ StartYear: 2020, ShowIcon: false });
-$('#TextBox2').MonthPicker().css('backgroundColor', 'lightyellow');
+$('input[type=month]').MonthPicker().css('backgroundColor', 'lightyellow');
 </pre>

 <h2>HTML 5 Month Input Support</h2>
-<p>Calling the MonthPicker on HTML 5 Month Input types is currently addressed.
-The latest version of Chrome shows some nice examples of how this plugin works with the HTML 5 Month Input Type.
-The HTML 5 support in Chrome appears to make input masking and validation obsolete, so those can be turned off.
-This is the reccomended way to use this plugin but it is not required.</p>
+<p>Calling the MonthPicker on HTML 5 Month Input types is currently working.
+The latest version of Chrome shows some nice examples of how this plugin works with the HTML 5 Month Input Type but we still feel that our UI is better than what Chrome offers...
+Wow, did I just say that?
+The jQuery UI month picker UI allows the user to choose any month of the year in a single click, while the Chrome version requires more tinkering.
+The HTML 5 support in Chrome appears to make input masking and validation obsolete, so those should be turned off when using this plugin on an HTML 5 Month Input Type.
+The HTML 5 Month Input Type is the reccomended element to call this plugin on but it is not required.</p>
 <p><img src="https://cloud.githubusercontent.com/assets/2731230/3907006/f117cf7c-22f7-11e4-9958-4cd246c0acb6.gif" /></p>
 <p>W3C Month Input Type Documentation: http://www.w3.org/TR/html-markup/input.month.html</p>